benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 The central process of Software 2.0 (the bulk of the middle part of the project), that can start immediately after an initial labeling strategy is determined, is an "active learning" labeling/training loop.
 Active learning is when the current iteration of the model is used to more efficiently label and curate data for the next iteration of the model.

 At a basic level this loop improves labeling speed, because model predictions are often accurate, and can simply be verified.
-But we have found that the active learning loop can be much more than a labeling speed improvement, as model predictions allow data managers to understand what the model is already good at, and not add data which is already very high accuracy.
+But we have found that the active learning loop can be much more than a labeling speed improvement, as model predictions allow data managers to understand what the model is already good at, and not add data which is already very high accuracy, resulting in smaller, easier to modify datasets.
 To explain in more detail, here is a high-level description of this training process:

 1. Data Manager creates/loads starting dataset to train first iteration of a model (this starting dataset can be very small, i.e. dozens/hundreds of examples, if the hyperparamters are tuned for small data).
 2. The model is trained on this dataset.